clariusdev/cloud/README.md

 }
 ```

 Creates new API keys.

-Note: __it is not possible to retrieve the key after it's been created so store it somewhere safe.__
+⚠️ __It is not possible to retrieve the key after it's been created so store it somewhere safe.__

 ### Example Payload
 ```json